Kalamazoo, Michigan: Economic history

-In the past, Kalamazoo was known for its production of windmills, mandolins, buggies, automobiles, cigars, stoves, paper, and paper products.
+In the past, Kalamazoo was known for its production of windmills, mandolins, buggies, automobiles, cigars, stoves, and paper and paper products.
 Agriculturally, it once was noted for celery.
 Although much of it has become suburbanized, the surrounding area still produces farm crops, primarily corn and soybeans.
+Many landmarks and hiking trails are still based around the past celery industry.

 Kalamazoo was the original home of Gibson Guitar Corporation, which spawned the still-local Heritage Guitars.
-The company was incorporated as "Gibson Mandolin - Guitar Co., Ltd" on October 11, 1902, by the craftsman Orville Gibson.
+The company was incorporated as "Gibson Mandolin - Guitar Co., Ltd" on October 11, 1902, by craftsman Orville Gibson.
 One budget model was named the Gibson Kalamazoo "Melody Maker" Electric Guitar.
-Operations were moved gradually from Kalamazoo to Memphis, Tennessee, (Electric Division) and Bozeman, Montana, (Acoustic Division) in the 1980s.
-Some workers from the original factory stayed in Kalamazoo to create the Heritage Guitar company.
+Operations were moved gradually from Kalamazoo to Memphis, Tennessee (Electric Division) and Bozeman, Montana (Acoustic Division) in the 1980s.
+Some workers from the original factory stayed in Kalamazoo to create the Heritage Guitars company.

 Kalamazoo was once known as the "Paper City" because of the paper mills in and near the city.
 The Allied Paper Corporation operated several mills and employed 1,300 people in Kalamazoo during the late 1960s.
 As the forests of West Michigan were logged, paper mills closed.

-Early in the 20th century, Kalamazoo was home to the brass era automobile company Barley.
+Early in the 20th century, Kalamazoo was home to the Brass Era car company Barley.

-Kalamazoo was also headquarters of the Checker Motors Company, the former manufacturer of the Checker Cab, which also stamped sheet metal parts for other auto manufacturers.
+Kalamazoo was also headquarters of the Checker Motors Company, the former manufacturer of the Checker Cab, which also stamped sheet-metal parts for other auto manufacturers.
 Checker closed on June 25, 2009, a victim of the Late-2000s recession.

 Geography

 Most of Kalamazoo is on the southwest bank of a major bend in the Kalamazoo River, with a small portion, about 2.8 sqmi, on the opposite bank.
 Several small tributaries of the Kalamazoo River, including Arcadia Creek and Portage Creek, wind through the city.
 The northeastern portion of Kalamazoo sits in the broad, flat Kalamazoo Valley, while the western portions of Kalamazoo climb into low hills to the west and south.
 Several small lakes are found throughout the area.
+It is halfway between Detroit and Chicago along I-94.
+In addition, it is 50 mi south of Grand Rapids and 75 mi southwest of Lansing.